 History and Theory

-This unit introduces historical and theoretical research as an approach to inform an understanding of art practice.
-In this context, the History and Theory unit introduces a range of approaches, discourses and models found in recent and contemporary art practice and explores these within wider intellectual, cultural and global contexts.
+This unit introduces historical and theoretical research as a way to better understand art practice.
+You’ll be shown a range of approaches, discourses and models found in recent and contemporary art practice, and you’ll explore these within wider intellectual, cultural and global contexts.
+You will have a series of lectures and seminars that support you to learn about and discuss contemporary art and write about it.

 Studio Practice 2